apache/spark/docs/sparkr.md

 Model persistence is supported for all Machine Learning algorithms for all families.

-The examples below show the use of building Gaussian GLM, NaiveBayes, kMeans and AFTSurvivalReg using SparkR
+The examples below show the use of building Gaussian GLM, NaiveBayes, kMeans and AFTSurvivalReg models using SparkR

-{% include_example r/ml.r %}
+{% include_example r/ml.R %}

 # R Function Name Conflicts